 • Do not cover the pump with anything because air must be able to circulate around it.

 • Abide by health and safety protocol and take care when operating an airless spraying machine.
 Airless guns can cause serious injection injuries as the liquid exits the nozzle at an immensely high pressure.

 • In order to keep overspray to a minimum, use the lowest amount of pressure possible for atomisation.

 • Do not tilt the gun in different directions when airless paint spraying as this will result in an uneven coating of paint on surfaces.

 • When you are not spraying make sure the trigger is locked.

-• Regular cleaning and maintenance of an airless spraying unit will prevent problems since clogging is the most common issue and dried paint can damage the pump.
+• Regular cleaning and maintenance of an airless paint spraying unit will prevent problems since clogging is the most common issue and dried paint can damage the pump.
 Consequently, ensure filters and spray tips are kept clean and the right sizes are used.